deepalchemist/deep-person-search/README.md

 Person search

-This repository implements the widely used baseline OIM [1], NAE [4].
+This repository implements the widely used baseline OIM [1], and NAE [4].
-Meanwhile, we develop a baseline with high performance.
+Meanwhile, we develop a baseline model with high performance.

 - Separating detection and re-ID head on the top of model
 - PK sampling for training re-ID head